giepetetrzy/FrontendReact/README.md

 # Empty React Project Template

 This repository is an empty react project template made using vite, typescript, yarn.
 Eslint and prettier are also configured.
 The styling is set up to use TailwindCSS.
 There is react-router-dom added with example configuration.
+For Icons I use react-icons.

 To use the repo clone it and cd into its directory, then run yarn to install packages: